-First there’s Volvo, who uses Neo4j to understand the connections between every component in their vehicles and how that maps to a customer’s needs.
+First there’s Volvo Cars, who uses Neo4j to understand the connections between every component in their vehicles and how that maps to a customer’s needs.

 Second, we have the U.S. Army, who utilizes Neo4j for supply chain optimization.
 You might not think of them as a typical manufacturer, but they certainly need to understand how to make repairs, what spare parts they need and where those have to go.
 Of course in this sort of use case, lives are at stake.
 Having the right components and making the right repairs in the right place at the right time literally saves lives.
 In this way, the Army employs Neo4j to understand their bill of materials, manage their supply chain and make decisions faster.